 The content comes up in a window next to the highlighting interface.
 Highlight each piece of information on your content and apply the appropriate tag.

 When you have finished, click the Done button and Google will find similar content for you to check.
 When you have checked that the pages look similar, click Create Page Set to check a few sample pages.

 When I did this, Google added my homepage, but it was easy to remove while checking the page set.
 Google wanted 10 example pages in all.
 Then I was able to publish the set.

 Those links should appear in the Sitelinks section of Search Console.

 The last part of the Search Appearance section looks at Accelerated Mobile Pages(AMP).
-Launched in October 2015, AMP aims to serve faster content to mobile users, and there’s speculation that it will become a ranking signal.
+Launched in October 2015, AMP aims to serve faster content to mobile, and there’s speculation that it will become a ranking signal.